 Located in the city of Newcastle upon Tyne, and with a base in London, Northumbria attracts students from more than 136 countries and last year received applications from more high-achieving students than at any point in our history.
 A business-focussed university, we work with more than 560 employers and over 60 professional bodies.
 This has helped to place us among the top 10 universities in the UK for the number of graduates entering professional employment.

 If, like us, you never stand still and constantly search for ways to challenge and innovate, then you will find support, encouragement and opportunity here at Northumbria.
 What are you waiting for?

 Key Facts about Northumbria University:

-- We are currently ranked 23rd in the Times Higher Education Student Experience Survey 2013 - a rise of eight places on the previous year
+We are currently ranked 21st in the Times Higher Education Student Experience Survey 2014 - a rise of ten places over the past two years

-- Our University Library is ranked joint third in the UK behind Oxford and Cambridge, boasting half a million books, 30,000 journals and 300 academic databases
+Our University Library is ranked joint third in the UK alongside Cambridge, boasting half a million books, 30,000 journals and 300 academic databases

 We are the winner of the Queen's Anniversary Prize for Higher and Further Education for the outstanding work of our Student Law Office.
 This is the highest form of national recognition for higher and further education open to a UK academic institution